-All matters not reserved by the present Instrument to the competence of the United Nations Commissioner and the organs provided for hereinafter are delegated to the respective competence of the responsible authorities of the two zones.
+All matters not reserved by the present Instrument to the competence of the United Nations Commissioner and the organs provided for hereinafter shall fall within the competence of the responsible authorities of the two zones.

 The responsible authorities of the Jewish and Arab zones shall maintain in their respective zones only such agents and officials, and shall establish only such administrative organs and public services, as are normally necessary for the administration of municipal affairs.